Ikass/epm/src/projects/award-improving-quality-education-examinations-secondary-education.md

 image: /assets/img/serbia-belgrade.jpg
 image_alt: Serbia flag
 ---

-European Projects Management Ltd. has been awarded the EuropeAid project contract in Turkey, in consortium with Hulla and co.
-Human Dynamics KG.

 #### Project Title:

 **Improving the Quality of Education by Introducing Examinations at the End of Secondary Education**